Print Friendly

 3. Leave (alaq) the dry ears of corn in the house.

-5. Take care of yourself (lal) Diego.
-(You remaining behind)
+5. Take care of yourself (lal) Diego (the speaker remains behind).

 6. It is necessary that the money be returned here to the owner.